cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 //  - Identifiers are checked on msg validation func (k Keeper) ConnOpenTry(
     ctx sdk.Context,
-    previousConnectionID string, // previousIdentifier
 	counterparty types.Counterparty, // counterpartyConnectionIdentifier, counterpartyPrefix and counterpartyClientIdentifier delayPeriod uint64,
 	clientID string, // clientID of chainA
-    clientState exported.ClientState, // clientState that chain A has for chain B counterpartyVersions []exported.Version, // supported versions of chain A proofInit []byte, // proof that chain A stored connectionEnd in state (on ConnOpenInit) proofClient []byte, // proof that chain A stored a light client of chain B proofConsensus []byte, // proof that chain A stored chainB's consensus state at consensus height proofHeight exported.Height, // height at which relayer constructs proof of A storing connectionEnd in state consensusHeight exported.Height, // latest height of chain B which chain A has stored in its chain B client ) ...
+	clientState exported.ClientState, // clientState that chainA has for chainB counterpartyVersions []exported.Version, // supported versions of chain A proofInit []byte, // proof that chainA stored connectionEnd in state (on ConnOpenInit) proofClient []byte, // proof that chainA stored a light client of chainB proofConsensus []byte, // proof that chainA stored chainB's consensus state at consensus height proofHeight exported.Height, // height at which relayer constructs proof of A storing connectionEnd in state consensusHeight exported.Height, // latest height of chain B which chain A has stored in its chain B client ) ...
 ```